Vortex $\gamma$ photon generation via spin-to-orbital angular momentum transfer in nonlinear Compton scattering: Conclusion

-Regarding the experimental feasibility of achieving spin-to-orbital angular momentum transfer in NCS, some theoretical assumptions can be relaxed.
+Regarding the experimental feasibility of achieving spin-to-orbital angular momentum transfer in NCS, one may try to relax some of the theoretical assumptions.
 For example, even the slightest deviation of the incoming electron from the collision axis would cause significant OAM broadening of the $\gamma$ photon.
 However, an effective angular momentum transfer relation $m^\prime_\gamma \approx n$ can still be achieved by considering the off-axis emission of the vortex $\gamma$ photon.
-Moreover, the infinite coherence length implied by the plane wave sate of the incoming electron could also be replaced with a finite one.
-The most challenging requirement of projecting the final state electron onto a vortex state with zero OAM can also be eliminated if we prepare the initial electron with transverse coherence and consider the off-axis emission of the vortex $\gamma$ photon.
-Detailed discussion of these scenarios are given in \cite{supplemental}.
-So far, it is clear that conditions when the spin-to-orbital angular momentum transfer in NCS can be achieved is a crucial point concerning the generation of vortex $\gamma$ photon.
-Although studies based on the classical radiation theory predicts the OAM of the vortex $\gamma$ photon in CP lasers \cite{taira2017gamma}, quantum treatment becomes necessary to grasp the transverse coherence condition on the electron for the $\gamma$ photon to possess a vortex mode.
+Moreover, the infinite coherence length implied by the plane wave state of the incoming electron could also be replaced with a finite one.
+The most challenging requirement of projecting the final state electron onto a vortex state with zero OAM can also be eliminated if we prepare the initial electron with transverse coherence and consider the off axis emission of the vortex $\gamma$ photon.
+However, in these instances, the vortex $\gamma$ photons are emitted off-axis and could potentially be in ``spatiotemporal vortex" modes \cite{Bliokh:2012az}.
+A detailed discussion of these scenarios requires additional study.